-ARMANDO CAMACARO, who turns 36 on April 6, begins his sixth season on the Indians coaching staff.
-His duties include catching starting and relief pitchers and throwing batting practice, along with assisting Indians positional coaches with functions relative to their positional responsibility.
+ARMANDO CAMACARO, who turns 37 on April 6, begins his seventh season on the Indians coaching staff.
+His duties include catching starting and relief pitchers and throwing batting practice along with assisting Indians positional coaches with functions relative to their positional responsibility.

-The Caracas native now resides in Guarenas, Venezuela, with his wife, Heidi, and their children.
+The Caracas-native now resides in Westlake, Ohio with his wife, Heidi, and their sons, Gabriel and Samuel.